17 Salesforce Software Adoption Strategies To Ensure Maximum ROI

 This self-help platform reduces frustration and confusion by giving employees a go-to resource backed by millions of experienced Salesforce users.
 By encouraging your team to engage in conversations and share ideas with the Trailblazer Community, you can avoid wasting time on repetitive training while also harnessing the power of Salesforce advocates within the community.

 The platform gives users immediate access to networking opportunities, informative white papers, and helpful webinars.
-As your employees interact with peers and Salesforce experts, they will gain confidence in the value of Salesforce that will motivate them to make use of all of the available features.
+As your employees interact with peers and Salesforce experts, they’ll gain confidence in the value of Salesforce that will motivate them to make use of all of the available features.

 9. Continue to drive Salesforce onboarding

-When a new employee onboarding is done correctly, it leads to higher job satisfaction, organizational commitment, decreased turnover, better performance levels, career complementing, and lowered stress.
-This also applies in the case of introducing a new software in their lives, on which they are expected to work on a daily basis.
+When new employee onboarding is done correctly, it leads to higher job satisfaction, organizational commitment, decreased turnover, better performance levels, career complementing, and lowered stress.
+This also applies in the case of introducing new software in their lives, of which they are expected to work on a daily basis.

 Employees need to feel confident in the tools they use; otherwise, they’ll seek out alternative ways to perform their job duties.
 Because Salesforce is always updating and releasing new features, you must stick with your users long past the initial migration period.
 In order to avoid implementation dips, make your Salesforce onboarding an ongoing process.